chrispwolf/night-tripper-platen/content/chapters/Rules for Play/ship-combat.md

 Assign each ship a Position score equal to its electronics rank.
 Use counters or dice to track the Position of each ship.
 A ship with higher Position than another is better situated and can more easily achieve its goal.

 Each crew then declares their goal for the encounter.
 A side achieves their goal at the end of a round if their Position is 3 or more greater than the other side's Position.
 Most goals will also have another requirement.
 See the table below for common goal requirements.
+Requirements for goals not listed below are up to the referee.

 At any point, either side can surrender and grant the enemy their goal.
 Either side may change their goal at the beginning of a new round.